 More of a guideline than a rule, this generalization is based on the little information that’s publicly available.
 Insurance companies tend to not share this kind of data.

 That said, getting more than a couple of tickets in a relatively short time span may cause your rates to go up.
-This includes moving violations like speeding, running a red light, etc. You may be labeled a high-risk driver if you get too many of these, and you may have to pay higher premiums.
+This includes moving violations like speeding, running a red light, etc. You may be labeled a high-risk driver if you get too many traffic tickets, and you may have to pay higher premiums.

 Unlike moving violations, causing an accident doesn’t have a “three strikes” style policy.
 Unfortunately for those prone to car accidents, you can be moved from preferred to standard risk if you cause a car crash.

 In fact, most insurers will label you high risk if you’re responsible for just one accident.
 This is especially true if the wreck causes injury, or worse.
 Even if you’re lucky enough to avoid a high-risk driver label after causing an accident, you’re still not out of the weeds.
 You’re still virtually guaranteed a rate increase.